Non-stop flights from Surgut (SGC)

 UTair has a significant network of flights from Surgut to Europe.

-Aeroflot (SkyTeam): year-round to Moscow Sheremetyevo (SVO) and Saint Petersburg (LED).
+Aeroflot (SkyTeam): seasonal flights to Moscow Sheremetyevo (SVO) and Saint Petersburg (LED).

 Nordwind: seasonal flights to Simferopol (SIP).